-- Positron emission tomography (PET) or PET-CT scan.
+Positron emission tomography (PET) or PET-CT scan.
 A PET scan is usually combined with a CT scan (see above), called a PET-CT scan.
 However, you may hear the doctor refer to this procedure just as a PET scan.
 A PET scan is a way to create pictures of organs and tissues inside the body.
 A small amount of a radioactive sugar substance is injected into the patient’s body.
 This sugar substance is taken up by cells that use the most energy.
 Because cancer tends to use energy actively, it absorbs more of the radioactive substance.
 However, the amount of radiation in the substance is too low to be harmful.
 A scanner then detects this substance to produce images of the inside of the body.
 For Ewing sarcoma, an integrated PET-CT scan is often more sensitive than a PET scan alone or a bone scan.

-- Bone scan.
+Bone scan.
 A bone scan uses a radioactive tracer to look at the inside of the bones.
 The amount of radiation in the tracer is too low to be harmful.
 The tracer is injected into a patient’s vein.
 It collects in areas of the bone and is detected by a special camera.
 Healthy bone appears lighter to the camera, and areas of injury, such as those caused by a tumor, stand out on the image.